Kitware/netharn/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Pypi| |Downloads|

+UPDATE 2021-10-05: Netharn as a Training loop will no longer be maintained.
+Use pytorch-lightning instead.
+This library may slowly morph into an extension of lightning.

 The main webpage for this project is: https://gitlab.kitware.com/computer-vision/netharn

 If you want a framework for your pytorch training loop that